-- Co-op: Hire a co-op student full-time for a four or eight month work-term to be a productive member of your team and to meet the hiring needs of your organization.
+- Co-op: Hire a co-op student full-time for four, eight or twelve* month work-terms to be a productive member of your team and to meet the hiring needs of your organization.

 - Placements: Host a student for a practicum, internship or externship at your organization for a dedicated number of hours per week.

 - Projects: Collaborate on course-integrated projects where students help solve your organizational challenges.

 - Research: Partner with students to conduct applied research on-site, in labs or in a community setting.

 - Volunteering: Invite students to volunteer with your organization through short or long term placements.

 Connect with Us

 To explore possibilities for engaging University of Guelph students in your organization or project, contact the Experiential Learning Team by emailing firstname.lastname@example.org

 If you are interested in hiring co-op students, contact the Co-operative Education and Employer Development Team directly.

 "Overall, working with the University of Guelph co-op program has been a great experience for the firm.
 We do believe that the program is built to build future leaders and they are helping students develop the skills that are essential...I would highly recommend it to both students and employers.
 Employers specifically, because it helps you identify talent at a very young age" - Taha Zafar, co-op employer at RLB (excerpt from Experiential Learning with RLB video)